 The Air District's open burning regulation (Regulation 5) is available at www.baaqmd.gov.
-Select "Rules and Regulations" in the drop-down menu under the "Work" portal.
+Type "Open Burning Regulation 5" into the "Search" field and the link will appear at the top of your search results page.
 Open burn information is also available on the Air District's toll-free number at 1-800-HELP AIR (435-7247).